Brian Driscoll, President

 Colette Dill-Lerner, Senior Advisor MediaLink and Managing Partner of Steel+Pepper, is an 18-year industry veteran of direct response and a recognized industry leader in direct‐to-consumer marketing and technologies.
 Working with brands to brings an elevated strategic vision around digital direct to consumer advertising & marketing, she enables her clients to develop strong consumer digital acquisition and retention programs, and provides the existing or newly developed team(s) with the DTC best practices, embedding dependable digital competency within her clients’ organizations.

-Dr. Alan Alexander works at McKinsey & Company, where he leads teams in healthcare consulting in areas of healthcare systems and services, and pharmaceuticals and medical products, with a focus on Organization.
-Alan is a board certified practicing Radiologist, with additional training in Head & Neck and Facial Plastic surgery.
-Alan also has Urgent Care experience.
-In addition to his clinical work, Alan has conducted a bevy of laboratory and clinical research, and has over 50 presentations and publications.
-Alan holds a Medical Doctor degree from the George Washington University and Master Degree in Physiology and Tumor Biology from University of Texas MD Anderson Cancer Center.
+Dr. Alan Alexander leads teams in healthcare consulting in areas of healthcare systems and services, and pharmaceuticals and medical products, with a focus on Organizational Agility.
+Dr. Alexander is a board certified practicing Radiologist.
+In addition to his clinical work, Dr. Alexander has conducted a bevy of laboratory and clinical research, and has over 50 presentations and publications.
+He holds a Medical Doctor degree from the George Washington University and Master Degree in Physiology and Tumor Biology from University of Texas MD Anderson Cancer Center.
 Dr. Alexander grew up playing the piano and percussion, has several talented musicians in his family, and is passionate about music and bringing it to the younger generations.
 He considers Southern California home and there is no place he’d rather be.

 is the mother of two students, Jordan and Ethan, in the SMMUSD.
 In addition to being a member of the Brentwood/Westwood Symphony as an amateur violinist, Janie is an active volunteer for Elemental Strings.
 In her former life, she was the lead financial analyst for Opto-electronics Group at UCLA and managed over $5M/year overseeing all aspects of the research projects in the Electrical Engineering Department.
 Currently, a consummate volunteer, she serves the community in many ways from sitting as a board member/executive officer for numerous nonprofit organizations, to assistant teaching viola and cello at Grant Elementary School where she is also the resident pianist.